ibm-cloud-docs/vpc/vpn-using.md

 {: #using-vpn}
 [comment]: # (linked help topic)

-You can use the {{site.data.keyword.cloud}} VPN for VPC service to securely connect your Virtual Private Cloud (VPC) to another private network.
+You can use the {{site.data.keyword.cloud}} {{site.data.keyword.vpn_vpc_short}} service to securely connect your Virtual Private Cloud (VPC) to another private network.
 Use a static, route-based VPN or a policy-based VPN to set up an IPsec site-to-site tunnel between your VPC and your on-premises private network, or another VPC.
 {: shortdesc}

 Route-based VPN is now available in addition to policy-based VPN.
 To get started, select **Route-based** as the mode when creating a VPN gateway and [create routes](/docs/vpc?topic=vpc-create-vpc-route) using the VPN connection type.